svaarala/duktape/doc/debugger.rst

 table together with normal string keyed properties.
 Array items for sparse arrays will thus appear as normal string keyed properties, and may not be in ascending index order; the debug client should always reorder properties to fit the preferred display order.
-For both dense and sparse arrays there may be gaps in the array, i.e. elements may be missing.
-Such elements will not be included in the inspection result at all.
+Array gaps may be visible either as missing keys or as keys with the dvalue "unused".
+Currently gaps in sparse arrays will be visible as missing keys while gaps in dense arrays are visible as "unused" dvalues; the debug client should handle both cases.

 See GetHeapObjInfo for notes about pointer safety.